stuycs-gh-classrooms/nxtm-p00-pd09-keys2success/README.md

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 Screen divides into the half with drag and the half without.
 All orbs line up vertically at the left (side without drag) then are all assigned a random velocity to the x direction heading to the drag area.
-It should show that the drag is slowing down the orbs.
+It should show that the drag is slowing down the orbs

 ---